 Besides being a favorite of foodies who crave its subtle, briny flavors, did you know that caviar boasts a variety of other potential health benefits?
 Sure, many think of caviar as something reserved for special occasions, such as when enjoying Chili House SF’s very popular Peking Duck and Caviar banquet menu.
-But, here are some of the many health-related reasons that you should eat more caviar:
+However, don’t overlook some of the many health benefits of caviar listed below.

 1. Major Source of Omega-3 Fatty Acids